godiard/help-activity/source/help.rst

 .. image :: ../images/HelpComp.png

-1. Activity tab, here you can enter a name for the page or project, the "pencil and book" icon allows :ref:`journal_qa` to provide a description.
+1. Activity tab, here you can enter a name for the page or project.
+The "pencil and book" icon the Description button allows you to add a description to the :doc:`/journal` entry.

   The :doc:`/collaborating`, or sharing, icon is grayed out and not available.